emnify/product-docs/docs/how-tos/workspaces/create.md

 # Create a new workspace

-Company accounts on the **Pro Package** can have up to five workspaces.
+Company accounts with the **Pro Package** can have up to five workspaces.

 There are many reasons to opt for multiple workspaces.
 For example, organizations with foreign regional subsidiaries or companies producing products in multiple industries.